evonove/mkm-sdk/README.rst

 This will return a `Response <http://docs.python-requests.org/en/latest/api/?highlight=response#requests.Response/>`_ object that contains the response from the server.

+Note that only `market_place` requests work when using a widget app.

 To get a json you can call response.json().

 Tests